JAMES L. CUNNINGHAM, JR.

 Jim is also the best-selling author of Savvy Estate Planning, a book that takes the complex topics of living trusts, wills, probate, estate planning, and estate administration and puts them into simple, easy-to-understand language anyone can understand.
 As Jim says, “It may not be ‘Harry Potter and the Sorcerer’s Stone,’ but it is surprisingly fun to read—and will definitely give you a strong, straightforward foundation in estate law.”

 Estate Planning: Far More than Writing Up Wills

 Although it’s a highly specialized discipline, the field of estate law casts a pretty wide net, requiring attorneys with a vast expanse of skills.
-In addition to estates, Jim also specializes in elder law, special needs planning, and Medi-Cal/VA benefits.
 “Estate Planning often goes beyond even these issues to business planning, asset protection, and much more.”
 Jim frequently helps family-owned businesses, from retail to ranchers, plan for their future.
 As a licensed broker, Jim personally handles complex private real estate transactions between siblings, landlords to tenants, and the like.

 So, what makes estate planning such a challenging field?
 Along with knowledge and experience, it requires patience, compassion, and dealing with people when they are at their most vulnerable.